Sosuke115/Nakamoto_Classifier/README.md

 # Nakamoto_Classifier

-A model that can classify Nakamoto ramen deep neural network models.
+A system that can classify Nakamoto ramen using a deep neural network model created from scratch

 In this system, you can choose "Alexnet","VGG11" or "simplenet" as a CNN model.